webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_filter.md - filters the component
 - api/link/ui.pivot_find.md - returns rows that match the criterion
 - api/link/ui.pivot_getchildviews.md - returns child views of the calling component
-- api/ui.pivot_getconfigwindow.md -
+- api/ui.pivot_getconfigwindow.md - returns the object of the window with pivot configuration
-- api/ui.pivot_getfields.md -
+- api/ui.pivot_getfields.md - returns an object with detailed description of fields in each sector
 - api/link/ui.pivot_getfirstid.md - returns the ID of the first item
 - api/link/ui.pivot_getformview.md - returns master form for the input
 - api/link/ui.pivot_getidbyindex.md - returns the id of the item with the specified index